Joaxin/PinsfloraLangs/es/collection/travel-and-places.md

 * I want to go to the airport in the morning.

+El hotel está **al lado** de la estación de tren.

+- The hotel is next to the train station.

 But **de** and **a** don't combine with **la**, **los**, or **las**.

 Estamos cerca **de la** calle.